thingsSDK/guides.thingssdk.com/examples/using_an_http_api.md

 }
 ```

-This will return a "Hello World!".
+This will return "Hello World!".

 ### Handle different methods
 Let's create a simple form that will send the name of the user to another page.
 We need to differentiate between the GET request (where we will display the form) and the POST request (where we will get the user name and show it on a different page.